M61ss/Javascript/Core/05 - Objects.md

 `fun` is an `obj` property.
 It works like Java's methods.

+> [!NOTE]
+>
+> By default, objects, like all data types, has no methods or properties.
+However, they can use all methods and properties of `Object` thanks javascript autoboxing feature.

 ## Class

 An object can be created also as `class`, so that you can instantiate a class, like Java, and you have the possibility to use a constructor, getters and setters: